The Paved Difference

 Concrete paved driveways are easier to maintain than dirt or gravel.
 Gravel shifts from use and weathering in time, becoming loose and messy.
 Unfinished driveways create dust, debris, mud, hills, divots, empty spaces, water streams, and even flooding.
 During the winter, snow removal is more convenient with a paved, leveled, smooth surface.
 Concrete handles heavyweight loads for long periods.
 It is the ideal choice when installing a slab for heavy loads.

 A finished driveway embraces a clean, stylistic look to the property, complementing the neighborhood and setting a great first impression.
 Concrete driveways offer an aesthetically pleasing method to spruce up the entrance of a home.
 The array of decorative designs and colors enables homeowners to customize their patios, driveways, walkways, and more.
 Upgrading to a paved driveway increases the curb appeal, more often than not raising the property value.

-Concrete consists of three components, water, aggregate (rock, sand, or gravel), and cement as the binding agent.
+Concrete consists of three components, water, aggregate (rock, sand, or gravel), and Portland cement as the binding agent.
 Concrete can handle heavier loads than asphalt and is resistant to high temperatures.
 Concrete slabs sustain the weight of dumpsters or heavier parked vehicles for long periods.